‘The Saints were not Superhuman. They were people who loved God in their hearts, and who shared this joy with others. ‘Pope Francis

 EYFS Saint John Henry Newman – A theologian and poet, canonized this year, who is patron Saint of our DOWAT sister school, The John Henry Newman Catholic School, Stevenage.

-EYFS Saint Antonio Vieira – A black African saint, born in Portugal, who worked to abolish slavery, discrimination against Jews and help the poor.
+EYFS Antonio Vieira – A black African priest, born in Portugal, who worked to abolish slavery, discrimination against Jews and help the poor.

 Year 1 Saint Jacinta – A child Saint, canonised in 2017, Saint Jacinta is the youngest Saint who was not canonised as a martyr.
 Selected by Year 6 in honour of our Retiring Assistant Head and RE Subject Leader of over 20 years, Catherine Jacinta Wildey.
 Saint Jacinta is the Patron Saint of sick people.